San Francisco mandates proof of vaccination when indoors

-SAN FRANCISCO (AP) — San Francisco will require proof of full vaccination against COVID-19 for a number of indoor activities such as visiting restaurants, bars and gyms.
+SAN FRANCISCO (AP) — San Francisco will require proof of full vaccination against COVID-19 for a number of indoor activities such as visiting restaurants, bars and gyms, Mayor London Breed announced Thursday.

-A city supervisor confirmed the new mandate shortly before Mayor London Breed was scheduled to hold a news conference Thursday.
-The San Francisco Chronicle reports that it will take effect Monday.
+“Many San Francisco businesses are already leading the way by requiring proof of vaccination for their customers because they care about the health of their employees, their customers and this city,” Breed said in a statement.

 The mandate will be more stringent than the requirement announced by New York City Mayor Bill De Blasio last week.
 San Francisco will require proof of full vaccination for all customers and staff, while New York mandated proof of at least one shot for indoor activities.